RetronEletron/EmergeLibrary/README.md

 ## Downloading the stage4
 Firstly go to the releases section
 Than select your stage4 of choice
-Than go the google drive link and download it somewhere.
+Than go the icedrive link and download it somewhere.
 Than copy it to /mnt/gentoo.

 ## Running the second install script